ongr-io/SettingsBundle/Resources/doc/personal_settings.rst

 Settings menu is visible under ``/settings_prefix/settings``.
 The user must be logged in to see the page.

 Settings can be stored in multiple cookie stating ``cookie`` parameter and providing cookie service.
-More info on usage in `How to work with cookies documentation <https://github.com/ongr-io/CookiesBundle>`_.
+More info on usage can be found in `How to work with cookies documentation <https://github.com/ongr-io/CookiesBundle>`_.

 Using Settings UI (Personal settings) you can toggle between their output values in twig.